 There are nearly 4 miles of dramatic coastline to explore – offering wonderful sea and island views.
 Look for the Treshnish islands, Ulva, Gometra, Iona, Coll, Tiree, Rum, Eigg, Muck and Skye.
 The highest ‘ hill’ on the farm is Cruachan Treshnish.
 On a clear day you can see as far as the Uists and up towards Knoydart and Torridon.

 It takes almost an hour to drive to Treshnish from the ferry terminals at Craignure and Fishnish.
 We are 45-50 minutes drive from Mull’s colourful capital Tobermory.

 Access to the cottages is along our rough farm track.
 We keep the track in suitable condition for ordinary cars to drive along.
 We ask our guests to drive slowly to help preserve its surface.

-Dog friendly Isle of Mull self catering cottages
+Dog friendly self-catering cottages

 We have held a Gold Award in the Green Tourism Business Scheme since 2001.
 As members of the GTBS we monitor our environmental management and are fully audited by them every two years.
 For more details have a look at our Environment page.
 Also we are proud to have previously won both the Carbon Footprint Award and Goldstar Award at the Green Tourism Awards.